10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Talk to the doctor about managing major risk factors, like high cholesterol and high blood pressure

-5. Diabetes affects 27% of seniors
+5. Diabetes Affects 27% of Seniors

-Over time, high blood sugar seriously damages the eyes, kidneys, nerves, heart, gums, teeth, nerves, and blood vessels.
+Over time, high blood sugar seriously damages the eyes, kidneys, nerves, heart, gums, teeth, and blood vessels.

 This leads to health conditions like heart disease, stroke, blindness, kidney disease, nerve problems, gum infections, and amputation.